Shenyang J-15: Development

-In 2016, the J-15T prototype with CATOBAR capability began test flight at PLA Navy land-based catapult facilities.
+In 2016, the new and updated J-15T prototype of the J-15 with added CATOBAR capability began test flight at PLAN land-based catapult facilities.
+The twin-seat electronic warfare variant, similar to the role of United States Navy's EA-18G Growler, dubbed J-15D, took its maiden flight in 2018.
 In November 2020, Jane's reported that SAC had produced a second prototype of the J-15T fighter aircraft.

+While the J-15 appears to be structurally based on the prototype of Su-33, the fighter features indigenous Chinese technologies as well as avionics from the Shenyang J-11B program.
+In February 2018, discussions about replacing the J-15 appeared in several Chinese media outlets including Xinhua and China's main military newspaper, discussing that it belongs to the 4th- or 4.5-generation fighters.
+Thus, the J-15 was correspondingly viewed as an interim carrier-based fighter until a fifth-generation successor enters service, namely the Shenyang J-35.

-In 2021, military analysts reported that China has worked on an upgraded variant called J-15B, with new avionics, engines, and CATOBAR launch capability.
+In 2021, analysts reported work on an upgraded variant with new avionics, engines, and CATOBAR launch capability.
 The upgrade variant of J-15 is capable of launching newer PL-10 and PL-15 missiles.
+The J-11D upgrade program reportedly contributed to the subsystems.
+The J-15B program, often called by this name in the media, was officially given the original name "J-15T" later.

 In November 2022, a production J-15 powered by the Shenyang WS-10, possibly the WS-10B, appeared in Chinese media.
 It was the last indigenous Chinese combat aircraft to replace the AL-31; possibly due to navalisation.
 According to Chinese observers, compared to the AL-31 the WS-10 had superior safety, reliability, and service life, aspects which are magnified by the constraints of carrier aviation.